jdoleary/Spellmasons/docs/TasksCurrent.md

 - h: "Heat seeking" enemy or spell
 - idea: spell that triggers onDeath effects "Playdead"
 - Liquid: blood could apply a curse when you fall in, like slowed movement
-- Spell to slow movement
 - I need better targeting spells
     - Target by proximity with no limit?
         - Quantum link
-    - Target ALL units with ... some unifying feature
-- Late game version of lobber: moves and casts in the same turn.
-Make sure to get prediction right
-- Idea: Blessing that blocks all damage for one turn.
-"Fortify"
 - thought: Spellmasons should have some element of risk/reward like 50% chance to double damage of next spell or something like that.
 Think of my experience with slice and dice where I got a dice side that did 24 damage and affected the guy below.
 If you could always have that it's no fun, too easy but because you can only sometimes get it when you're lucky is what makes it exciting.
     - also one-use spells could work well
 - add ghost archer